-In addition to the above, my procedures to respond to identified risks included the following:
+As a result of performing the above, the procedures I implemented to respond to identified risks included the following:

-- reviewing the financial statement disclosures and testing to supporting documentation to assess compliance with relevant laws and regulations discussed above; - reading minutes of meetings of those charged with governance and the Commissioners: - in addressing the risk of fraud through management override of controls, testing the appropriateness of journal entries and other adjustments; assessing whether the judgements made in making accounting estimates are indicative of a potential bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business; and - other audit procedures responsive to the risk of fraud, non-compliance with laws and regulation including reviewing transactions for unusual trading activities or payments, confirming that transactions are in line with the activities permitted under the Memorandum of Understanding and making enquiries of those charged with governance.
+- reviewing the financial statement disclosures and testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described above as having a direct effect on the financial statements; - enquiring of management, the Audit Committee and legal counsel concerning actual and potential litigation and claims; - reading and reviewing minutes of meetings of those charged with governance and the Board and internal audit reports; and - in addressing the risk of fraud through management override of controls, confirming that there were no journal entries or other adjustments and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.

-I also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members including internal specialists and significant component audit teams and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.
+I also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.